HISPlayer/UnityMetaQuest-SDK/audio-retrieval.md

 # Audio Data Retrieval and Unity Audio Connection

-It is possible to retrieve the raw Audio PCM data and connect it to Unity Audio Source component through [OnAudioFilterRead()](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html).
+It is possible to retrieve the raw Audio PCM data and connect it to Unity Audio Source component through [OnAudioFilterRead()](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html) to make spatial/3D audio.

 ## Requirements
 #### Unity version